* Underlying net profit jumps to $6.7 bln from $1.2 bln

 * Cuts net debt by $9.8 bln to $16.3 bln

-* Says "actively pursuing" exit from U.S. shale business (Adds CFO comment on potash, shale sale deadline, updates share price)
+* Says "actively pursuing" exit from U.S. shale business (Recasts, adds CEO comments)

-Underlying profit of $6.7 billion was below expectations for $7.4 billion, according to Thomson Reuters I/B/E/S, but the market focused on the lower debt and the company's determination to exit U.S. shale, pushing its London-listed shares up 2.4 percent by 1354 GMT.
+The profit was below expectations for $7.4 billion, according to Thomson Reuters I/B/E/S and the dividend was also slightly shy of forecasts, but the market focused on the lower debt and the company's determination to exit U.S. shale.

 "Net debt looks very impressive ... so the cash looks like it was applied to deleveraging versus extra dividends," Shaw and Partners analyst Peter O'Connor said.

-BHP joined other miners that have boosted payouts in the current earnings season to reward shareholders following a resurgence in commodity prices.
+BHP joined other miners who have boosted payouts in the current earnings season to reward shareholders amid a resurgence in commodity prices.
 Rio Tinto and iron ore miner Fortescue Metals both paid record dividends, while Anglo American reinstated its dividend.

-Facing calls from some shareholders to dispose of the shale business it acquired at the height of the oil boom, the miner said it was working on an exit over the next two years.
+The miner, under pressure from some shareholders to sell the U.S. shale oil and gas business it bought at the height of the oil boom, said it was "actively pursuing options to exit" the "non-core" business.

-Chief Executive Andrew Mackenzie said the preference would be a small number of trade sales.
-Other options could include a demerger or asset swaps.
+Chief Executive Andrew Mackenzie said the preference would be to sell the business through a small number of trade sales, but refused to give a timetable for quitting the business.

 "We certainly have plenty of people interested in taking a look," Mackenzie said on a media call.
 "Our determination to exit means that we have other ways to exit that do not necessarily depend on ... a competitive set of willing buyers."

-Fund managers including Elliott and Tribeca have been agitating for shale's divestment, along with higher shareholder returns and the elimination of dual-structured Australia and London stock listings.
+Fund managers including Elliott Management and Tribeca have been agitating for a sale or other form of divestment, along with higher shareholder returns and the elimination of dual-structured Australia and London stock listings.

-Tribeca welcomed BHP's comments that shale was no longer core to the company.
+Tribeca welcomed BHP's comments that the business was no longer core.

 "That was our approach.
 We didn't see it fitting strategically in BHP.
 We think they can realise value ahead of market expectations for the U.S. onshore business," Tribeca analyst James Eginton said.